mike-north/typescript-courses/packages/website/content/blog/enterprise-v2/02-ts-library-zero-to-one/index.md

 yarn api-documenter markdown -i temp -o docs
 ```

-This should result in the creation of a `/docs` folder containing the markdown pages.
+This should result in the creation of a `/docs` folder containing the markdown pages. **Take a moment to look at these!**

 Finally, we should make a couple of new npm scripts to help us easily
 generate new docs by running `api-extractor` and `api-documenter` sequentially